-Once the North Carolina surplus lines licensee has paid their annual membership dues to the NCSLA, the licensee should view the SLIP registration tutorial on the NCSLA website at the following link.
+Once a North Carolina surplus lines licensee has received their North Carolina surplus lines license (Resident or Non-resident), the licensee should view the SLIP registration tutorial on the NCSLA website at the following link.

 After viewing the registration tutorial, the licensee should register at the SLIP login screen to receive their credentials.
 The credentials will be issued by SLIP and emailed to the licensee after the registration approval process.